 The following is my opinion on if I felt WWD was worth the $1500 price tag.
 Side note: Since purchasing this course, I have also enrolled in her other courses, Passive Passion Project, CEO of Showit, and The Site Canvas Vault.
+In my opinion, Becca Luna’s courses are the most effective way to learn Showit and start your own web design business.

 To read my Passive Passion Project Course review, click here.